RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 <li> Watch Seth Godin’s TED talk on [How to get your ideas to spread.](https://www.ted.com/talks/seth_godin_on_sliced_bread) and reflect on the content of the lecture and key themes.
 Note your thoughts on the lecture and how this might relate to your own work.

-<li>Choose 3 "stand out" digital advertising campaigns and explain what makes them "remarkable" in comparison to other campaigns.
+<li>Choose 3 **stand out** digital advertising campaigns and explain what makes them "remarkable" in comparison to other campaigns.